aayla-secura/mixnmatchttp/README.md

   * `GET /cache/new`: get a random UUID
     - Response codes:
       + `200 OK`: body contains a randomly generated UUID; use in `POST /cache/{uuid}`

+# Known issues

+  * Clearing of cache is not done safely in mutli-threaded context. *Solution*: Wait for fix...
+  * When running as a signle thread (default), the server sometimes hangs.
+It seems to be an issue whereby some browsers don't close the socket. *Solution*: Run the server in multi-thread mode (`-t` option).
+  * Occasionally a `BrokenPipeError` is thrown.
+It happens with some browsers which close the socket abruptly. *Solution*: Just ignore it.

 # To do